kiritoInd/CodeForces_Solutions/README.md

 Welcome to my Codeforces Solutions Repository!
 This repository contains my solutions to various problems from the Codeforces platform.
 While I strive to solve as many problems as I can, please note that I may not be able to solve every single one.
 Nonetheless, I am committed to sharing the solutions I have managed to complete.

 Repository Structure:

-Folders: Problems are organized into folders based on their difficulty levels or contest names.
-File Naming: Each file is named according to the problem code or a brief descriptive title.
+File Naming: Each file is named according to the problem  title.
-File Format: Solutions are primarily written in C++, Python, or other languages as appropriate.
+File Format: Solutions are primarily written in C++
 Usage:
 Feel free to explore the repository and examine the solutions.
 Here's how you can navigate through it: